The sum of a finite group of weights of a Hopf algebra: Abstract

 \section{Abstract}

-We evaluate the sum of a finite group of linear characters of a Hopf algebra, at all grouplike and skew-primitive elements, and mention results for products of skew-primitive elements.
-Examples include quantum groups associated to semisimple and abelian Lie algebras, and degenerate affine Hecke algebras of reductive type with trivial parameter.
+Motivated by the orthogonality relations for irreducible characters of a finite group, we evaluate the sum of a finite group of linear characters of a Hopf algebra, at all grouplike and skew-primitive elements.
+We then discuss results for products of skew-primitive elements.
+Examples include groups, (quantum groups over) Lie algebras, the small quantum groups of Lusztig, and their variations (by Andruskiewitsch and Schneider).